|life span|| |

-Available in both the larger standard size and as a smaller miniature, goldendoodles are playful yet gentle dogs that crave a great deal of human interaction.
-They do best with daily walks or outdoor play sessions to fill their physical fitness needs.
-Because both of their parent breeds are highly intelligent, goldendoodles are ideal for families with small children, first-time dog owners, and as emotional support animals.
+Available in both the larger standard size and as a smaller miniature, goldendoodles are playful yet gentle dogs that crave human interaction.
+They do best with daily walks or outdoor play sessions to fill their physical fitness needs and, because both of their parent breeds are friendly and highly intelligent, goldendoodles are ideal for families with small children, first-time dog owners, and as emotional support animals.

+Perhaps one of the biggest appeals of goldendoodles is their "hypoallergenic" coat.
+As a descendant of the poodle—a popular option for dog owners with allergies—a goldendoodle doesn't shed much, which means they can be a good fit for people who tend to sneeze or itch around pups.
 For owners who want a big dog that doesn't shed, a doodle that's 75 percent standard poodle and 25 percent golden retriever (known as an F1B goldendoodle) is a good option.
-They inherit a curlier poodle coat that's better for those with dog allergies.
+These inherit a curlier poodle coat that's better for those with dog allergies.

 Near the foothills of the Appalachian mountains, Lynne Whitmire has been breeding goldendoodles for over 15 years.
 The GANA blue ribbon breeder believes the goldendoodle's temperament is one of the best things about them.
 "They're not happy unless they're with their people," Whitmire says.
 "They think they are a full-fledged family member."